Tuesday, November 12, 2024

 author of Murder at Morses Pond

 Don Stradley's Boston Tabloid: The Killing of Robin Benedict, is a tantalizing look back at a 1983 murder case that rocked the city of Boston.
-Did a well-respected MIT scientist really murder a young woman?
+Did a well-respected scientist really murder a young woman?
 And was she really a sex worker from the city's infamous Combat Zone district?

 "takes true crime to the next level"